vlcty/coredns-auto-ipv6-ptr/README.md

 ## Order is everything!

-It's necessary that `file` or `seconary` comes right after `autoipv6ptr`!
+It's necessary that `file` or `secondary` comes right after `autoipv6ptr`!
 This plugin always calls the next plugin and checks its return.
 It will only generate a PTR if a negative result comes back.

 ## Building a ready-to-use coredns binary using Docker